BestTimesToVisit.com Logo

 transport

 Budapest is incredibly walkable, especially the inner city.
-But for longer distances, the public transport system (buses, trams, metro) is efficient and cheap.
-Download the BKK FUTÁR app for real-time schedules and route planning; it's a lifesaver!
+But for longer distances, the public transport system is efficient and cheap.
+Download the BKK FUTÁR app for real-time schedules and to buy tickets; avoid buying from drivers as it's more expensive.

 money